 |'sun luminary day'||'moon luminary day'||'fire (Mars) luminary day'||'water (Mercury) luminary day'||'wood (Jupiter) luminary day'||'metal/ gold (Venus) luminary day'||'earth (Saturn) luminary day'|

 The story of how these names came to China, and then Japan, is told at Japanese days of the week.
-Whoever came up with the term 星期 xīngqī had a cultural horizon that was rather broader than simple contact with Western missionaries.
+These names were still known in China during the Qing dynasty and appear to be the inspiration for adopting the term 星期 xīngqī.

-When the week was finally officially adopted in China in 1912 after the fall of the Qing dynasty, the term used was 星期 xīngqī.
-Allegedly, 星期 xīngqī was used to announce the adoption of the week in the government gazette of 10 February 1912 due to the support of the outstanding scholar 袁嘉谷 Yuán Jiāgǔ, who is remembered for setting up a government department to supervise terminology in textbooks in 1909. 星期 xīngqī went on to gradually gain in popularity, especially after the establishment of the People's Republic of China in 1949.
+When the adoption of the Western week was announced after the fall of the Qing dynasty in the government gazette of 10 February 1912, the term used was 星期 xīngqī.
+This was allegedly due to the support of the outstanding scholar 袁嘉谷 Yuán Jiāgǔ, who is remembered for setting up a government department to supervise terminology in textbooks in 1909. 星期 xīngqī went on to gradually gain in popularity, especially after the establishment of the People's Republic of China in 1949.